ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-state.md

 This rule accepts a configuration object with one option:

-- `allow: []`: Configure what is allowed to be assigned to variables.
+- `allow`: Configure what is allowed to be assigned to variables.

 #### `allow`